 As an early childhood educator, you will work with children from birth through age 8.
 Your objective is to help young children develop socially, academically and cognitively.
 A two-year program such as Southeast Tech’s program, qualifies you to teach at daycares, some early childhood programs, or own and operate your own program.
 If your interest is working with school-age children in an afterschool program or summer camps, this Southeast Tech's Early Childhood Specialist degree is a great foundation.
 In elementary education, the focus is on students from kindergarten through elementary school.
 Elementary education positions typically require a bachelor’s degree and a state licensure exam.

 Why Study to be an Early Childhood Specialist at Southeast Tech?

 During your early childhood training in Sioux Falls, South Dakota, you will learn successful methods for working with young children.
 Your coursework also helps you:

 Nurture Teaching Talent: As an Early Childhood Specialist, you will know how to build a meaningful and challenging course of study for young children.
 You will also understand the value and goals of accurate child assessments.

-Think Critically: With the help of your STI faculty, you will know and use effective teaching strategies as well as understand the many influences on child development.
+Think Critically: With the help of your STC faculty, you will know and use effective teaching strategies as well as understand the many influences on child development.